The 10 best YA books of the year (and the decade)

 The Lost Hero by Rick Riordan: In 2010, when Riordan published the first novel in his Heroes of Olympus series, he told EW that Robert B. Parker's A Savage Place is the book that changed his life: "That was the first private-eye novel I ever read, and it opened up the whole genre for me, from Raymond Chandler to Robert Crais.
 Percy Jackson's narrative voice was shaped a great deal by the wisecracking PIs of noir fiction."

 The Near Witch by V.E.
 Schwab: The author's stunning 2011 debut novel, long out of print, finally got a re-release with Titan Books in early 2019.
-"It's a surreal and incredible thing, returning to The Near Witch to shelves," Schwab told EW last year.
+"It's a surreal and incredible thing, returning to The Near Witch to shelves," Schwab told EW in 2018.
 "It was my first book, the first time I saw my work in print, my name on the cover.
 I had no idea what shape my career would take, the way it would shift and grow.
-It was in print for less than 2 years and has since become a strange and vaguely mythic story, one readers heard of, but couldn't find.
+It was in print for less than two years and has since become a strange and vaguely mythic story, one readers heard of, but couldn't find.
 Now, eight years, and 14 books later, I can say it's coming back.
 The book that started it all."

 Shadow and Bone by Leigh Bardugo: EW wrote in 2012, "After tearing through book one in The Grisha Trilogy, it's no surprise why readers are getting sucked into the elaborate, Russian-inspired fantasy world that Bardugo has created."